Glossary of Technical SEO Terms

 Impression (SERP Impression)

 In Google Search Console, an impression represents the number of times people saw a website listed on search results, not including any ads.
+This can be viewed on the Google Search Console performance report.

 Indexing is the second major operation of search engine robots.
 While crawling, robots add all the files and information found to a database and after the crawling is complete, robots (using algorithms) decide how to organize, or index, all the files found.